atoum/atoum.github.io/_posts/2016-06-20-back-from-atoum-day.md

 Some improvement that we see are sometimes just quick-win or nearly quick-win like

 * blog comments that are now available, just below ;)
 * A "standard edition" of atoum with some extension build-in.
-A preview is available (https://github.com/agallou/atoum-standard-edition)[there], even if it is still a POC.
+We will get back with it soon.

 Some others are more complicated, but can also have a quick start :